softappeal/diff/readme.md

 It must be copied at top level into the directory.
 It is started by double-clicking `start.command`.
-The current content is tracked in `node.yass`.
+The current content is tracked in `node.ser`.

 Precondition: a `JRE` must be installed